-It may cause injury or an accident.
+- It may cause injury or an accident.

-It will cause a fire or electrical shock.
+- It will cause a fire or electrical shock.

+- The figure can be changed according to model.

 Do not install the product at a place that there is concern of falling down.

 Use caution when unpacking and installing.